 Sports and politics are two of the most fiercely debated topics in Australian society.
 To many Australians, your opinion on these subjects is a major component of your self-identity.
 But for two themes that are in the centre of Australian life, there is still some reluctance to have them intertwined.

-On the one hand we have politics, which along with sex and religion, is still seen as one of the few taboo conversation topics.
+On the one hand we have politics, which along with sex and religion, is still seen as one of the few topics we shouldn’t publicly discuss.
 Along with being one of the most divisive themes in society, it is also inherently a representation of our core beliefs and values.

 On the other hand, we have sports, something that although pins fans against each other, is often seen as the one thing that unites us as a country.
 Unlike almost anything else, sports can bring together complete strangers, regardless of age, religion, skin colour or political views.
 For some people, anything that breaks this phenomenon and divides this crowd, diminishes the sanctity of the game.

 Footy fans shouldn’t be subjected to a politicised grand final.
 Sport is sport! https://t.co/1uRh4eZ61Z

 Because of this mindset, it is often the case that whenever an athlete takes a social or political stance, a severe backlash follows soon after.
 This can leave athletes with two choices: either voice their opinion or continue to be payed.